Some Ferris State University students have been granted fellowships to spend their summer gaining valuable research experience.

 - Catherine Plischke, of Grosse Ile, Pre-Med/Forensic Biology major: “The Effect of Spinal Cord Injury

 on Learning and Memory: Enhancement with Exercise” with Mary Zimmer, associate professor

-- Nathan Richmond, of Big Rapids, Technical and Professional Communication major: “Assessments of Content Quality: Comparing Typed and Voice-to-Text Technologies” with Paul Zube, assistant professor (College of Arts and Sciences)
+- Nathan Richmond, of Big Rapids, Technical and Professional Communication major: “Assessments of Content Quality: Comparing Typed and Voice-to-Text Technologies” with Paul Zube, assistant professor (College of Arts, Sciences and Education)

 Students will present results of their work to the Ferris community during the SRF Summer Symposium at 2 p.m.
 Wednesday, Aug.
 21 in Room 120 of the Interdisciplinary Resource Center.

 Applications for the Summer 2014 semester will be available in early September.
 Applications are collaborative: Faculty members submit the application along with a statement from the student.
 A committee of faculty and administrators selects the recipients in what has become an increasingly competitive process.